 Feel free to stop by or give us a call at 276-5039 any time for more information, or if you have any questions.
 We’re looking forward to another fantastic summer!

-The 2017 camp season will begin in late June (exact date TBD and relative to number of snow days used at our Elementary School), with programs running Monday-Friday, 9:00am to 4:00pm.
+The 2017 camp season will begin in on Monday, June 26 and warpping up Friday, August 18 with programs running Monday-Friday, 9:00am to 4:00pm.
 Free transportation is available via our daily bus route which covers portions of Northeast Harbor, Seal Harbor, Otter Creek, Bar Harbor, and Somesville.
 Participants in our Scamper and Explorer programs will have their “home bases” at the Mt.
 Desert Elementary School, and our Quest Club will be based right out of The Neighborhood House.

 In order to serve participants who cover a wide range of ages, children are able to join their peers in one of four age-specific program groups.
 The groups are divided as follows: